UnrealApex/nvim/README.md

 # .dotfiles
 ### About
 This repo just contains my Neovim configuration.
-Like most config files, the files in this repository include the configurations that make Neovim feel at home for me.
+Like most config files, the files in this repository include the configurations that make Neovim fit my needs.

-If you wish to use my configuration understand that **you** might need to make appropriate modifications to make this config work properly on your system.
-I have tailored my configuration specifically to my preferences but I am open to any suggestions.
+You're free to copy my config but it is generally frowned upon because people's editor preferences tend to be different.
+Rather, if you are interested in using my config, I suggest borrowing snippets that you like from this repo.
+That being said, suggestions are definitely open!

 ### Plugins
 I have several plugins to enhance my experience using Neovim.
-As a side note, a majority of the plugins in this config are Lua plugins which are currently only supported by Neovim, if you're using Vim, see my [`.vimrc`](/.vimrc).
+As a side note, this config only works in Neovim, if you're using Vim, see my [`.vimrc`](/.vimrc).
-My plugins are managed using [vim-plug](https://github.com/junegunn/vim-plug).
+My plugins are managed using [packer](https://github.com/wbthomason/packer.nvim).
+Packer is bootstrapped automatically when you first run the config.
-My config contains a [script](https://github.com/UnrealApex/dotfiles/blob/main/plugins/plug.vim#L3) that automatically installs [vim-plug](https://github.com/junegunn/vim-plug) if it is not present on your system.
-If you do not want that to occur, you might want to remove it before executing my config.
-The plugins I use are [here](https://github.com/UnrealApex/dotfiles/blob/main/plugins/plug.vim#L12).
+The plugins I use are [here](https://github.com/UnrealApex/dotfiles/blob/main/lua/user/core/plugins.lua#L17).

 **Notes**
 This config has several dependencies.
 I find it convenient to install them via a package manager: